Oseledets' Splitting of Standard-like Maps: Standard-like maps

 \subsection{Left-invariant Curves}

-Here we focus on the \emph{local} {generalization} of the concept of {invariant manifolds} extended to arbitrary \emph{non-fixed} points \cite{Pesin}; this leads to the definition of phase-space sub-sets which are \emph{not} exactly invariant:
+Here we focus on the \emph{local} {generalisation} of the concept of {invariant manifolds} extended to arbitrary \emph{non-fixed} points \cite{Pesin}; this leads to the definition of phase-space sub-sets which are \emph{not} exactly invariant: